Yagth/AddisHouseRental/README.md

 ##Start up the database as follows

-Step 1: start apache server and go to http://localhost:8080/phpmyadmin Step 2: Click the 'Import' button from the Navbar option Step 3: Click the Browse option in the 'File to import' Form Step 4: Navigate to the file location of the 'WebDatabase.sql' file and choose it.
+Step 1: Start apache server and go to http://localhost:8080/phpmyadmin Step 2: Click the 'Import' button from the Navbar option Step 3: Click the Browse option in the 'File to import' Form Step 4: Navigate to the file location of the 'WebDatabase.sql' file and choose it.